 Why I decided to help set up the independent fee-based investment consultancy in Munich

 So I imagined where I would be in three to four years.
 Would it be worse to fail at the fee-only advice company and have to start all over again from scratch, or never to have tried it and watch while somebody else did it instead of me?
 That question was easier to answer.

 I thought back to when I was a young man studying at university almost twenty years earlier.
 I had decided to do a History degree because I knew then that you're only good at the things you really believe in.
 What would the young Nikolaus think of me now if I stayed in my current job, just because it offered security?
 Wouldn't he think that I was a coward, a traitor to my principles?
 I realized that if I wanted to be at peace with myself, I had to have the courage to try to create something new, something better.

 Looking back on it now I can see that I was right to follow my convictions.
 Not only that, it proved to be a good financial decision.
-In less than ten years we were able to create a fair alternative to traditional banks for a large number of people in Munich and the surrounding area in just under ten years.
+As employees of the bank start-up, we have established a fair alternative to the classic commission-driven banks in Munich and the surrounding area in just under ten years.

 It is certainly important to help people, whether through investment advice or asset management, with a rational and transparent solution for their liquid assets.
 I still provide this so-called independent fee-based investment advice today since I changed to Deutsche Wertpapiertreuhand as Senior Partner and asset manager.
 But is that really enough?
 After all, there are a whole range of questions highly relevant to our quality of life that often remain unanswered in conventional banking advice - usually also with the fee-based advisor.